Environment of Saudi Arabia: Environmental policy and programs

+The Saudi Green Initiative in 2021 announced a plan for the largest afforestation project in Saudi Arabia.
+This includes planting 10 billion trees within the Kingdom's borders and rehabilitating 40 million hectares of land.
+The Kingdom aims to produce 450 million trees by 2030.
+They seek to accomplish this through creating carbon sinks through urban planning and creating green spaces within cities.
+The Kingdom aims to combat urban sprawl through these green spaces with this program.
+As of October 2023, the Kingdom announced at the MENA Climate Week event that between 2017 and 2023, they've successfully planted 41 million trees.
+They also reworked their original plan of the rehabilitation of 40 million hectares of land to 74.8 million, pushing an even more ambitious policy.

 In hope to increase environmental awareness to schoolchildren the government has partnered with the United States to create the Global Learning and Observations to Benefit the Environment (GLOBE) program.
 The goal of the program is to increase international environmental awareness through education and technology.
 The courses implement environmental issues and solutions into every subject.
 GLOBE trains teachers and supplies them with instruction materials in both Saudi Arabia and the United States.
 Students are exposed to the complexity of international environmental issues and the environmental problems stemming from globalization.

 In order to boost organic agriculture, the Ministry of Environment, Water and Agriculture allocated an amount of $431,000 to help many farmers go organic.
+In addition, in 2018, the organic farming action plan was unveiled, which planned to allocate 200 million dollars toward increasing organic agriculture by 300% with an emphasis on safety, sustainability, and high-profit farming to benefit the economy.

 In the 2019th G20 meeting in Japan, Saudi Arabia addressed the issue of climate change by introducing the Saudi efforts to produce and increase the production of renewable energy.

 Future Prospects

 In 2019, Saudi Arabia started to take serious steps to reduce the consumption of fossil fuels as a source of electricity.
-Thus, Saudi Arabia planned to build the largest wind farm in the middle east.
+Thus, Saudi Arabia planned to build the largest wind farm in the Middle East.
 The farm is under construction in Dumat Al-Jandal, Al Jawf region, Saudi Arabia.
 An amount of $500 million is allocated to construct the wind farm with a capacity of 400 megawatts (MW).
-This power is expected to supply 70,000 homes in Saudi Arabia.
-Moreover, carbon emission is expected to be reduced by 880,000 tons every year.
+Carbon emissions are expected to be reduced by 880,000 tons every year.
+The wind farm was connected to the grid as of August 2021.
+This power now supplies 70,000 homes in Saudi Arabia, and several more major projects amounting to 11.4GW are currently in the works.

+Saudi and Middle East Green initiatives have set several environmental policy goals.
+This includes a goal of reaching 50% of renewable energy production by 2030 and aiming to be net zero by 2060.
+The Saudi government has set several ambitious climate goals for the Kingdom's Saudi Vision 2030 project.